RootlessAgrarian/mappingguide/docs/fundamentals/3_testing.md

 Everything is Ok
 ```
 This script is a bit too simpleminded for production work;  it uses only one MyMap folder with one 'map' subfolder, with just one manifest and description file for all maps I'm currently building.
 I'm building throwaway maps as tutorial exercises, so this doesn't matter.
 The script could easily be rewritten with a little more functionality and another argument, so that the "MyMap" dir was selectable/creatable on the fly.

+Summary:  there are no shortcuts for the workflow cycle.  *You must quit, repackage mod, and restart the game* any time you want to (a) reload a map you have been saving, for further editing, or (b) demo your map by playing it -- whether via the editor's Run button or by loading it as a mod into a profile.

 [<- Tutorial 2 - Creating a basic map](2_firstmap.md) --- [Tutorial 4 - Decorating your map ->](4_decorating.md)